JOHN WHITFORD

 You will need to apply for a registry-issued marriage certificate available from Births Deaths and Marriages.

 It is now possible for the celebrant to apply on your behalf when completing all your document requirements.
-The cost of the certificate is usually incorporated into the celebrant's fee.
+Cost of Marriage Certificate is included in my fee.

 My Role in Your Day